xmq1221/my_note/学习笔记/算法等/FGVC.md

 > the small inter-class variations and the large intra-class variations

 ## 相关论文

+### 2020
-* Multi-branch and Multi-scale Attention Learning for Fine-Grained Visual Categorization
+* Multi-branch and Multi-scale Attention Learning for Fine-Grained Visual Categorization(MMAL-Net)